Jon Gruden: Coaching career

-College coaching
+College coaching (1986–1991)

 After graduating from the University of Dayton, Gruden was hired as a graduate assistant coach at the University of Tennessee during the 1985–86 season.
 After his time with the Volunteers, Gruden spent two years as the quarterbacks coach at Southeast Missouri State.
 He then moved to the University of the Pacific in 1989 as offensive assistant as the tight ends coach.
 Walt Harris was the offensive coordinator at Tennessee, where Gruden was one of his graduate assistant coaches, and later hired him at Pacific.
 In 1990, Gruden was a special assistant with the San Francisco 49ers under quarterbacks coach Mike Holmgren.
 In March 1991, Gruden became the wide receivers coach for the University of Pittsburgh under head coach Paul Hackett.

-Professional coaching
+Green Bay Packers & Philadelphia Eagles (1992–1997)

 In January 1992, at age 28, Gruden was hired by Mike Holmgren, his former boss at the San Francisco 49ers, to be the special offensive assistant/wide receivers coach with the Green Bay Packers.
 After three seasons in Green Bay, Gruden became the offensive coordinator of the Philadelphia Eagles under former Packers assistant coach Ray Rhodes.
 Gruden was chosen by the owner and general manager of the Oakland Raiders, Al Davis, to be the Raiders' new head coach for the 1998 season.

-Oakland Raiders (first stint)
+Oakland Raiders (1998–2001)

 Under Gruden, the Raiders posted consecutive 8–8 seasons in 1998 and 1999, and leapt out of last place in the AFC West.
 After uniting with journeyman quarterback Rich Gannon, Gruden led the Raiders to the top of the AFC West and they made the playoffs in 2000 and 2001.
 Oakland finished 12–4 in the 2000 season, the team's most successful season in a decade, and its first division title since 1990, ultimately reaching the AFC Championship, where they lost, 16–3, to the eventual Super Bowl champion Baltimore Ravens.
 In 2001, the Raiders would return to the postseason with a 10–6 record, but in the AFC Divisional Round a negated fumble proved costly as they were defeated, 16–13, in overtime by the eventual Super Bowl champions New England Patriots.
 While Gruden was with the Raiders, Gruden acquired his nickname "Chucky" from Raiders defensive lineman Grady Jackson, who thought that the coach looked like the fictional character "Chucky" in the 1988 slasher movie Child's Play.